-- 17.1 A board is authorised to terminate a student's studies for the following reasons: - the student has exhausted the total number of attempts, as set out in subsection 10 above; - a. the student has an overall poor record of performance, attendance, participation or commitment on the course and the board judges that there are no grounds to permit the undertaking of further remedial or repeat modules; - b.
+- 17.1 A board is authorised to terminate a student's studies for the following reasons: - a. the student has exhausted the total number of attempts, as set out in section 10 above; - the student has an overall poor record of performance, attendance, participation or commitment on the course and the board judges that there are no grounds to permit the undertaking of further remedial or repeat modules; - c.
 Serious academic misconduct. - 17.2 A member of the course team should formally counsel a student who has failed modules at the end of the half-year or where progress is giving cause for concern.

-Award Outcomes
+Award outcomes

-18. Classification of Honours
+18. Classification for honours

-- 18.1 Consideration of a student's final award takes place after the student has completed all modules comprising the final stage of the course. - 18.2 The classification for an honours bachelor's degree is based either entirely on the Level 6 result, or may include a 20% contribution from the Level 5 result, as agreed at approval. - 18.3 For integrated master's degrees, the classification is based upon a combination of Level 6 and Level 7 credits according to the weighting agreed at course approval.
-The final classification calculation must include performance at 120 credits of Level 7 study. - 18.4 The following classifications are adopted for each course leading to a bachelor's degree with honours or an integrated master's award:
+18.1 Consideration of a student's final award takes place after the student has completed all modules comprising the final stage of the course.

+18.2 The classification for an honours bachelor's degree is based either entirely on the level 6 result, or may include a 20% contribution from the level 5 result, as agreed at approval.

+- 18.3 For integrated master's degrees, the classification is based upon a combination of level 6 and level 7 credits according to the weighting agreed at course approval.
+The final classification calculation must include performance at 120 credits of level 7 study. - 18.4 The following classifications are adopted for each course leading to a bachelor's degree with honours or an integrated master's award:

-Bachelor's Minimum grade (undergraduate GBA Scheme) Integrated master's Minimum grade (postgraduate GBA scheme) First class honours Low 1st First class honours Distinction Second class honours, upper division Low 2.1 Second class honours, upper division Commendation Secon class honours, lower division Low 2.2 Second class honours, lower division Pass Third class honours Low 3rd
+Bachelor's Minimum grade (undergraduate GBA scheme) Integrated master's Minimum grade (postgraduate GBA scheme) First class honours Low 1st First class honours Distinction Second class honours, upper division Low 2.1 Second class honours, upper division Commendation Second class honours, lower division Low 2.2 Second class honours, lower division Pass Third class honours Low 3rd

-- 18.5 A course may base its honours classification on fewer than 120 credits at Level 6 (or Level 7 for integrated masters courses) where it has a professional practice module assessed on a pass or fail basis (see reg.
+- 18.5 A course may base its honours classification on fewer than 120 credits at level 6 (or level 7 for integrated masters courses) where it has a professional practice module assessed on a pass or fail basis (see reg.
 6.1).
 This arrangement must be approved. - 18.6 The classification calculation for different awards is provided in appendix 2.
-Award board discretion must not be used to alter the classification determined by the calculation 1. - 18.7 A board may exercise discretion for students who have extenuating circumstances. - 18.8 These principles also apply to the award of distinction for CertHE, DipHE and ordinary degrees.
+Award board discretion must not be used to alter the classification determined by the calculation1. - 18.7 A board may exercise discretion for students who have extenuating circumstances. - 18.8 These principles also apply to the award of distinction for CertHE, DipHE and ordinary degrees.